Telling stories: the novel and beyond

 You may find it helpful to read some of the set texts in advance.
 For the sequence in which you’ll study these texts, see 'What you will study'.
 If you don’t have time to do this, however, don’t worry: the module materials have been written assuming that you will be reading the set texts for the first time at the same time as studying the module.

-In early September you will have access to the English Literature Stage 1 to Stage 2 bridging materials and a forum where you can discuss any questions you have with members of the English department and other students.
+In early September you'll have access to the English Literature Stage 1 to Stage 2 bridging materials and a forum where you can discuss any questions you have with members of the English department and other students.
 This will help prepare you for Stage 2 English Literature study in general and this module in particular.
 You'll also have access to the English Literature toolkit, a special OU resource providing you with subject-specific study skills.

 You'll be provided with two printed books and have access to the module website, which includes: